ysaito2/blog/life_plan.markdown

 &nbsp;

 ### Summary
-- I feel generally I could not commit to any field due to lack of understanding myself.
+- I feel I could not commit to any field due to lack of understanding myself.
 If I knew I wanted to become an engineer in space industry at age 18, with laser-focused on a goal (i.e. getting a job in spacex), I would have been able to accomplish it
 - I was able to get a full understanding of my priorities.
 With my priorities straighted out, I now don't have any doubt in my judgements.
-- In the last 10 years, through working on various projects, I have a high confidence on my capabilities to make clear, rational judgements.
+- I now have a high confidence on my capabilities to make clear, rational judgements.

 &nbsp;